 IP is commonly conducted in conjunction with ERT by measuring how the induced voltage decays with time.
 The measurement is based on how long the subsurface materials hold a charge, once the voltage has been removed, this is termed the materials ‘chargeability’.
 The IP method is one of the most common field techniques for shallow- and deep-mineral exploration.
 Only recently has its use been exploited in engineering, environmental and groundwater geophysics.
 A high IP response can indicate isolated high moisture zones, pockets or lenses of mineralogical clay, or ore bodies.
-It has proved useful for environmental geophysics to supplement ERT results routinely used to map undocumented landfills, the IP is particularly useful for determining the landfill thickness or vertical extent.
+It has proven useful for environmental geophysics to supplement ERT results routinely used to map undocumented landfills; the IP is particularly useful for determining the landfill thickness or vertical extent.
 The IP-effect is a complex measurement, and requires significantly more experience to use and interpret than most geophysical techniques.

 Applicable On: Soil, Rock, Landfill Materials, and Groundwater.

 Test For: Saturated Zones, Aquatards, Mineral/Ore Bodies, Landfill Delineation (thickness).